jexnator/wordpress-bitnami-lightsail-patch-migrate-update/doc/prerequisites/ssh-agent-forwarding.md

 # SSH Agent Forwarding

 SSH Agent Forwarding allows you to use your local SSH keys to authenticate on a remote server, providing secure access without copying private keys to the server.
+With the steps below we ensure, that the SSH Agent is up and running.

 ## MacOS